wesleywardlaw/cheese-mvc-react/walkthrough/2-categories-view.md

     - initial value: `true` to prevent the form being submitted when it is empty
 - props
   - `addCategory`: handler method from the Parent
-    - for updating the Parent component with new data from the API when the form is submitted
+    - for updating the Parent component state with new data from the API when the form is submitted
 - methods
   - handlers
     - `handleInputChange`: handles an input change on the form
-      - used to establish 2-way binding between form inputs and the component state holding input values
+      - used to establish 2-way binding between form inputs and the component state holding the input values
     - `resetForm`: resets the form after it has been submitted
       - used to clear the input values
     - `handleSubmit`: handles submitting the form
-      - behaviors
-        - prevent default behavior that causes a page to reload when a form is submitted
+      - prevents default behavior that causes a page to reload when a form is submitted
-        - make an AJAX request to the API with the form data
+      - makes an AJAX request to the API with the form data
-        - update the Parent component with the response data
+      - updates the Parent component with the response data using `addCategory` prop handler method
 - rendering
   - `<Form>`: container for holding input elements
   - input components
     - a text input for the name field
       - attribute props
         - `name` the name of the input field
         - `value` for 2-way binding with the form state
         - `minLength` for providing validation cues
         - `maxLength` for providing validation cues
       - event props
         - `onChange` for managing 2-way binding with the form state
     - a submit button
       - attribute props
         - `disabled` for controlling whether the form is allowed to be submitted
       - event props
         - `onClick` for submitting the form

 Your tasks: